kkomissarchik/polyglot/README.md

 A simple function with a command line interface and unit tests.

 * Requirements
-    * Provide a function that takes a name and returns a string "Hello, [name]!"
+    * Provide a function that takes an optional name parameter and returns either "Hello!" or "Hello, [name]!", dependent on whether a name is provided
     * Provide a way to invoke this function from the command line
     * Provide unit tests
 * Implementations